rhart/spring-insight-jsf-plugin/samples/salary-calculator-webapp/README.md

 <h2>Testing the plugin</h2>

 <ul>
-<li>Browse to http://localhost:8080/salary-calculator-webapp to see the home page of the sample app.</li>
+<li>Browse to http://localhost:8080/salary-calculator-webapp to see the home page of the sample web app.</li>
 <li>Click 'Calculate' without entering anything in the fields to exercie the JSF validators.</li>
 <li>Enter correct values in the fields and click 'Calculate' again.</li>
 <li>Browse to http://localhost:8080/insight to see the Spring Insight dashboard.</li>